NMillard/EfCoreDDDBasics/readme.md

 }
 ```

-They only thing that might make you scratch your head is the `ApplyConfigurationsFromAssembly(typeof(AppDbContext).Assembly)`.
+The only thing that might make you scratch your head is the `ApplyConfigurationsFromAssembly(typeof(AppDbContext).Assembly)`.
 But, don't worry, it's quite simple.

 All it's doing is to search the provided assembly for any class implementing `IEntityTypeConfiguration<T>`, and configure the models using that class.
 That's it.